CoderDojo-Waregem/svg-tutorial/complex shapes/paths/description/description.en.md

 </svg>
 </figure>

 Then we can finish the line with moving to the end of the horizontal line again, and drawing a straight line downwards to draw the lower wing of the arrow.
-You might notice that at the bottom of this and other pages in the navigation button we include a similar SVG.

 ```html
 <svg width="200px" height="200px" viewBox="-100 -100 200 200">